WOMEN CONTROL FERTILITY

 There is now an emerging body of evidence that increasing access to contraception is having the same impact in low- and middle-income countries, summarized in the 2012 Lancet Series on Family Planning.
 When these individual benefits are aggregated at the national and global levels, the returns to investments in contraception are very high.
 A 2014 analysis by Hans-Peter Kohler and Jere Behrman concluded that estimates of the benefit-cost ratios for contraception are in the order of 120:1, meaning benefits exceed costs by a multiple of 120.

 One of the reasons that investments in contraception can deliver such potentially massive returns is the role they can play in triggering the “demographic dividend,” which delivers a rise in incomes, if conditions are right, from a higher share of working-age people in the population (and fewer dependent children).
-For example, meeting all unmet needs for modern contraception could increase GDP per capita in Kenya, Nigeria and Senegal by between 31% and 65% according to an analysis by David Bloom and colleagues.
+For example, meeting all unmet needs for modern contraception could increase GDP per capita in Kenya, Nigeria, and Senegal by between 31% and 65% according to an analysis by David Bloom and colleagues.

 Single women and girls may also be at greater risk of unwanted pregnancy from forced or coerced sex.
-Rates of sexual violence are high across all regions, but especially in Africa and South Asia where more than one in three women will experience partner violence in their lifetimes, according to a new estimates and the World Health Organization (WHO).
+Rates of sexual violence are high across all regions, but especially in Africa and South Asia where more than one in three women will experience partner violence in their lifetimes, according to new estimates from the World Health Organization (WHO).
 And in these regions, one-third of girls will experience an incident of sexual violence before they reach 18 years of age, according to the Violence Against Children surveys supported by the Together for Girls initiative.
 We should not underestimate the pregnancy risks to girls and single women in societies with low contraceptive use and high rates of sexual violence.

-Further, due to the “youth bulge” in many of these countries, increasing modern contraceptive use could also deliver a long-term “peace and security dividend.”
+Further, due to the “youth bulge” in many of these countries increasing modern contraceptive use could also deliver a long-term “peace and security dividend.”
 By 2030 the number of young men (15 to 29 years) will have increased by more than 50% in most of the central and west African countries.
 The rising numbers of young men, many of whom will come of age during a period of high unemployment and rapid urbanization, could become a potent force for conflict and insecurity.

 THE CHILD DEPENDENCY RATIO: A NEW DEVELOPMENT CONCEPT